 Many fly fishermen struggle to cast.
 I am no exception, my casting is not always the best.
 Shorter casts, with light flies are fine, But my casts deteriorate rapidly at distances beyond about 40ft.
 I know what I do wrong, and if I concentrate I can even fix them.
 But bad habits are hard to break.

-With a lot of practice, training, and time of the river everyone’s casting does improve and with the right , guidance good habits replace bad.
+With a lot of practice, training, and time on the river everyone’s casting does improve, and with the right guidance, good habits replace bad.
 But, the reality of the situation, is that many fishermen simply do not have enough time to work on their casting.
 Some even struggle to get out fishing more than a few times per season.

 1) Reduce the number of false casts.